-Now, Frank is conducting research on the role of speech-language pathology in sexual health and intimacy.
-He has expressed a love for both the research and the patient-facing side of healthcare and hopes to kick off a career where he can do both.
-"I want to feel like I'm making a difference every day.
-You can certainly accomplish that with research, but you definitely see your impact working with patients," he said.
+Now, Frank is conducting research on the role of speech-language pathology in sexual health and After his time at Dalhousie, Frank hopes to move intimacy.
+He has expressed a love for both the to a more rural part of the province where access research and the patient-facing side of healthcare to care is more difficult.
+He plans to continue being and hopes to kick off a career where he can do both. an advocate for accessibility and inclusion, not only "I want to feel like I'm making a difference every day. for patient care, but also for those looking to enter You can certainly accomplish that with research, but the field of speech-language pathology like he did. you definitely see your impact working with patients," "I almost can't think of anything more important in healthcare," he said.
+"You can be here, and you he said. deserve to be here," Frank said of underrepresented One thing for certain is he wants to dedicate communities looking to study speech-language his career to supporting underserved and pathology.
+"There's so much you can offer this field."

-One thing for certain is he wants to dedicate his career to supporting underserved and underrepresented communities in healthcare.
-"It's hard to go into a space with such a power imbalance as a patient and a practitioner, and not see yourself represented," he said.
+underrepresented communities in healthcare.
+"It's

+hard to go into a space with such a power imbalance as a patient and a practitioner, and not see yourself represented," he said.
 "We talk a lot about culturally inclusive care and patient-centred care.
 We can't have that without having everyone represented in that care."